henriquevasconcelos/henriquevasconcelos.github.io/index.md

 ## UVCS

-*Remote, Brazil | Aug 2020 - Sep 2021*

 <img src="images/uvcs_intro.png?raw=true" width="1250"/>

+<i>Remote, Brazil | Aug 2020 - Sep 2021</i>

-UVCS is a project in development aiming to map and model pathogens under UV-C light to combat hospital infections.
+UVCS was a project in development aiming to map and model pathogens under UV-C light to combat hospital infections.
 This map is continuously updated, informing our robot TALOS, how much time it should devote to each location to ensure a safe and thorough sanitation.
 It also aims to develop a web app where hospital managers can track how sanitized each point of each environment is, how many times has each space been sanitized and how much time is needed to clean it.
 The project won Best Team in the 2020/2021 Entrepreneurial Initiation Program selected by UFRGS and the Chamber of Industry (Senai RS).

 I was the main developer of the embedded model, which was based on the works of [Walker and Ko](https://pubs.acs.org/doi/10.1021/es070056u), [Sabino et al](https://www.sciencedirect.com/science/article/abs/pii/S1572100020303495?via%3Dihub) and many others.
 The implementation was initially done in Python but later we switched to Julia for increased performance.
 In the system's current iteration, we estimate a 99% reduction of the pathogens in the room in under one minute.

 ## Pampa Aerodesign

-*Porto Alegre (RS), Brazil | Oct 2019 - Dec 2021*
+<i>Porto Alegre (RS), Brazil | Oct 2019 - Dec 2021</i>

 ### Pampa Propeller Data Set